 How we’ll support you throughout your training

-Every school-based training block (also known as your placement) will be full-time (five days a week), during which you’ll gradually build up the amount of time you spend teaching.
-By the end of stage three, you’ll be taking on more of the role of the class teacher but with their continued support and guidance.
+Every school-based training placement will be full-time, during which you’ll gradually build up the amount of time you spend planning and teaching.
+By the end of stage 3, you'll be taking on more of the role of the class teacher but with their continued support and guidance.
 Throughout stages 1 and 2 you will return to the University for top-up training in the curriculum and professional studies.

-Throughout your placements, you’ll have the support of a mentor based at each of your schools.
-This mentor is trained by Leeds Trinity to support you as you complete your school-based training, as well as to assess your progress against the Teachers’ Standards.
+Throughout your placements, you’ll have the support of an expert mentor based at each of your schools.
+This mentor is trained by Leeds Trinity to support you as you complete your school-based training and to review your ongoing training needs throughout the placements.

-You’ll also have a development and link tutor at Leeds Trinity, who will visit you at school and provide the vital connection between your school-based training and your University learning.
-Their role is to provide quality assurance for your training, as well as to offer any support and advice you may need.
+You’ll have a development and link tutor at Leeds Trinity who will visit you at school and provide the vital connection between your school-based training and your University learning.
+Their role is to provide quality assurance for your training in school, as well as to offer any support and advice you may need.

 How we’ll assess you